Before we begin – if you’re an aspiring blogger but you aren’t sure what platform to use, we’ve broken down the best blogging websites here.

-  So, while low share counts can be an indication of boring content, they are not the only measuring stick.
+So, while low share counts can indicate boring content, they are not the only measuring stick.

 You have low Twitter engagement

-  Although it’s not always easy to determine what your exact engagement level is on all social media platforms, Twitter makes it incredibly transparent.
+Although it’s not always easy to determine your exact engagement level on all social media platforms, X (Twitter) makes it incredibly transparent.

-  I compare the number of impressions my content has received with the number of engagements, which includes retweets, favorites, link clicks, and so on.
+We compare the number of impressions our content has received with the number of engagements, including retweets, favorites, link clicks, etc.

 Take a look at an example of this in Twitter Analytics.

 A 28-day summary of this particular Twitter account shows that the number of tweets is down, impressions are down, profile visits are down, mentions are down, and followers are up.